cel8/top_rock_scissors_paper/README.md

 # top_rps
-A rock, scissor or paper fight between man and machine
+A rock, scissor or paper fight between man and machine from the Odin Project